• Home

 Best Places To Stay In Stowe, VT In The Fall

-The Lodge at Spruce Peak is one of the best places to stay in Vermont in the fall, even though it’s well-known as being a ski destination.
-This resort has so many amenities that will allow you to really soak in the fall season, including being steps away from the Stowe Mountain Gondola, cozy on-site restaurants and even a little village with shops right at the resort.
-Rooms are decorated in autumnal lodge colors to also enhance your foliage getaway.
+The Lodge at Spruce Peak is one of the best places to stay in Vermont in the fall, even though it’s well-known as a top ski destination.
+This resort has so many amenities that will allow you to really soak in the fall season, including being steps away from the Stowe Mountain Gondola, cozy on-site restaurants, and even a little village with shops right at the resort.
+Rooms are decorated in autumnal lodge colors to also enhance your foliage getaway, and some rooms have epic mountain views, which is a dream to wake up to!

-Click here to book your stay at the Lodge At Spruce Peak!
+🍁 Click here to check out the Lodge At Spruce Peak

 The Field Guide Lodge is one of my favorite places to stay when I visit Stowe for solo getaways, and is fairly priced for the region, considering the amenities it offers.
 It’s a short drive or a quick 10-minute walk to town center, and the rooms are beautifully decorated in a modern but rustic design, which works really well to compliment your fall trip.
 There’s also a really nice public lounge space with a fireplace and a heated outdoor pool that’s usually still open in the fall, depending on weather.

-Click here to book your stay at Field Guide Lodge!
+🍁 Click here to check out the Field Guide Lodge

-Click here to book your stay at the Green Mountain Inn!
+🍁 Click here to check out the Green Mountain Inn

 4. Burlington

 Burlington is one of the best places to stay in Vermont in the fall if you’re looking for more of a city atmosphere that still feels very, well … Vermont.
-Burlington is an awesome destination that perfectly combines nature, art, shopping, fall foliage with a lively college town feel (since it’s home to the University of Vermont).
+It’s an awesome destination that perfectly combines nature, art, shopping, and fall foliage with a lively college town feel (since it’s home to the University of Vermont).

 Between walking along the lakefront path of Lake Champlain and spotting a cute little lighthouse, to strolling through the arts district, there’s a lot to do in Burlington that also offers opportunities to really experience the fall season at its best.